 - Melt the butter and rub all over the turkey, including under the skin.
 Season generously all over with salt and pepper.
 Place turkey on top of the garlic and herbs in the pan BREAST-SIDE DOWN.
 Drizzle with the remaining oil.

 - Roast uncovered for 30 minutes for a small turkey under 13 pounds (6 1/2 kg), or 45 minutes for a larger turkey over 14 pounds (7 kg plus).

-- Using the reserved herb butter, use a spoon to spread half of it over the top of your turkey with a spoon or brush (be careful, the turkey will be hot and the butter will melt nicely over the skin).
+- Spread half of the reserved herb butter over the top of your turkey with a spoon or brush (be careful, the turkey will be hot and the butter will melt nicely over the skin).
 Pour any remaining juices over your turkey.

 - For extra crispy skin, broil (or grill) in the last 5-10 minutes, keeping your eye on it so it doesn't burn, until the skin is crispy and golden browned all over.